Islam

 But, what then is Islam?
 Well, firstly, the word itself comes from a root meaning ‘peace’ and ’surrender’.
 In a religious context, Islam is about the peace which comes from submitting to the Divine Will.

 What image of God, then, does Islam convey?
-Within the Islamic tradition, God is believed to be radically One, without a partner of any kind; there is nothing like God, who alone is Unique.
+Within the Islamic tradition, God is believed to be One, without a partner of any kind; there is nothing like God, who alone is Unique.
 God is called Allah in the Quran.
-This Arabic word simply means ‘the God’ (’al-Ilah’), and is connected to words for the Deity in other related Semitic languages (such as Elohim in Hebrew and Alaha in Aramaic).
+This Arabic word simply means ‘the God’ (‘al-Ilah’), and is connected to words for the Deity in other related Semitic languages (such as Elohim in Hebrew and Alaha in Aramaic).

 The Quran (which I’ve just referred to) is Islam’s scripture.
 It occupies the very heart of Islam and is believed to be the literal, spoken Word of God (in each letter).
 The Quran thus holds a unique authority and is therefore the primary foundation of Islamic thought, religious ideas and law (shariah).

-According to Islam, the Quran was delivered to humanity through the Prophet Muhammad.
+According to Islamic teaching, the Quran was delivered to humanity through the Prophet Muhammad.
 Unlike Christ in Christian thought, Muhammad is firmly human, though he is held to be the ‘best of creation’.
 He is believed to be the final Prophet of God to humanity and as such, was sent to the whole universe.
 He is thus an example to all Muslims (and this goes some way to explaining his significance).

 Islam is said to be based upon ‘five pillars’.
 These are: the testification of faith (shahadah), the ritual prayer (salah), compulsory charity (zakat), fasting in the month of Ramadan (sawm) and the pilgrimage to Mecca for those who can afford it (hajj).